PersickWebdev/fullstack-shop/03_data-structure.md

 productPrice
     - can not be empty
     - can not be 0
+productRating
+    - can not be higher than 0
 productImages
     - can not be empty
     - al least 3 files (.png)